 A: No, I am not a medical doctor.
 Many of my patients find medication is helpful, but many of them also progress well in therapy without medication.
 If you want to be evaluated for psychiatric medication, either contact your primary care physician or a psychiatrist.
 If you are already taking medication, I can coordinate care with your doctor.

-Q: Are there any issues or types of client that you DON’T work with?
+Q: Are there any issues or types of clients that you DON’T work with?

-A: Due to state licensing laws, I can only provide therapy and counseling to individuals residing in California.
+A: I only work with adults aged 18+ (not children or couples).
 I do not conduct child custody evaluations nor do I provide custody recommendations.
 I also don’t provide treatment for eating disorders, psychotic disorders (schizophrenia, schizoaffective disorder, etc), or personality disorders.
+Due to state licensing laws, I can only provide therapy and counseling to individuals residing in California.